 As a business owner, what will you hate most?
-People coming to your store and not purchasing right?
-You will get more frustrated if a customer adds a product in the cart but abandoned cart midway.
+People coming to your store and not purchasing, right?
+You will get more frustrated if a customer adds a product to the cart but abandoned the cart midway.
 That is what we call cart abandonment.

 That happens mostly in online eCommerce stores.
 You have set up your products nicely.
 People come to your premium WordPress plugin or theme store, add a product on their cart but then lefts without purchasing.
 You would think that is the end of your relationship with that customer.

 However, that is not true.
 Today we are going to dig deep and talk about how to combat cart abandonment of WordPress plugins and themes.

 - 9 Ways to Reduce Abandoned Cart Rate

 - Abandoned Cart Email Campaign Tips & Tricks

 Let’s start with why customers abandon carts.

 Cart abandonment is a real thing.
 Many business owners don’t realize it.
 They put in all the effort to make the store look pretty, so the customers can get a nice vibe when they visit their store.
 In the case of WordPress eCommerce online stores, there are many page builders out there that will give a world-class look to their websites.

 But after all that, the end result should be customers buying their products.
 That is where they miss the trick.
 They don’t get the desired conversions from the traffic they generate because of cart abandonment.
 Here are some reasons why customers abandoned cart midway.

 People often leave their purchases midway because of this.
 They choose a product and add it to their cart.
 But when they get to the checkout page, they are hit with the shipping rates and handling issues.
 Then they start to second guess themselves.